AbeTeshe/employee/README.md

 # employee
 This is the simple MERN Stack employee form using NodeJS, Express and MongoDB for backend and database.
-And for frontend ReactJS and Redux for state management plus styled-components for styiling the components.
+And for frontend ReactJS and Redux for state management plus styled-components for styling the components.